 3rd party shippers often specialize to fit the needs of the merchant.
 There are industry-specific fulfillment options.
 For example, there are 3rd party shippers who work specifically for the needs of apparel, beauty, electronics, or sporting goods.

-There are also 3rd party shippers specialize in big and bulky, hazmat, or FDA-approved specialities.
+There are also 3rd party shippers that specialize in big and bulky hazmat or FDA-approved specialties.

 Also, if you need certain capabilities, there are 3rd party shippers specific to that.
 These may include branded packaging, subscription boxes, B2B fulfillment, return processing, kitting, EDI, subscriptions, etc. Different 3rd party shippers offer these different capabilities.